wilsonmar/wilsonmar.github.io/_posts/2016-03-11-scala-programming.md

 by the most junior of developers.
-This is so one doesn't develop bad habits being introduced by most programming tutorials available, which use naming conventions not safe for enterprise work.
+This is so one doesn't develop bad habits being introduced by most programming tutorials available, which use naming conventions not useful for enterprise work.

 Some "best practices" documents: